waleed-gis/waleed-gis/README.md

 #### I am doing my PhD in Geography from [Department of Geography](https://geog.hkbu.edu.hk/) at the [Hong Kong Baptist University](https://www.hkbu.edu.hk/).
 #### My research interest includes: Geographic Information Science (GIS), remote sensing, and environmental modeling.
 More specifically, I am interested in applying geospatial techniques, machine learning, and cloud computing (e.g., [Google Earth Engine](https://earthengine.google.com/)) to study environmental change, hazard analysis, and climate change.

+#### Besides, I'm a (5 star rated & Level-1) Fiverr seller and provides Google Earth Engine based consultancy [services](https://www.fiverr.com/share/lboqN2/).
+I have ~4 years of experience in geospatial domain, and have worked on more then 100 projects on remote sensing and GEE.
+My current aim is to work on regional to global scale studies addressing environmental change using geospatial techniques.
+For this I am working as well as open to any collaboration opportunity.

 ## Recent Publications:

 - #### [Waleed, M., & Sajjad, M. (2022).
 Leveraging cloud-based computing and spatial modeling approaches for land surface temperature disparities in response to land cover change: Evidence from Pakistan.
 Remote Sensing Applications: Society and Environment, 25, 100665.](https://doi.org/10.1016/j.rsase.2021.100665)